Skip Navigation

 Dr. Bolender received a B.S. in biology from Bethany College and a Ph.D. in anatomy from West Virginia University.

-Dr. Bolender is a professional reviewer for Academic Medicine, Clinical Anatomy, and The Anatomical Record.
-He is an associate editor for the Journal of the International Association of Medical Science Educators and the educational website of the American Association of Anatomists.
+Dr. Bolender is a professional reviewer for Clinical Anatomy and The Anatomical Record.
+He is an associate editor for the Journal of the International Association of Medical Science Educators, Anatomical Sciences Education, and the educational website of the American Association of Anatomists.
 He has also authored and coauthored many papers and abstracts, and presented many scientific lectures.
-His research interests center on the effects of growth factors on heart development.
 Dr. Bolender is an experienced anatomy and embryology educator and is the human development course director at MCW.
 He also has a special interest in the development of embryology education tools, including animations and distance learning.

 Professor Stuart Campbell, D.Sc.